common-fate/glide/README.md

 **Approve quickly**: connect with your team's communication tools like Slack.

+## Documentation

+Check out our [documentation](https://docs.commonfate.io/granted-approvals/introduction) for detailed guide on getting started!

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.
 We welcome all contributors - [join our Slack](https://join.slack.com/t/commonfatecommunity/shared_invite/zt-q4m96ypu-_gYlRWD3k5rIsaSsqP7QMg) to discuss the project!

 ## Security

 See [SECURITY.md](./SECURITY.md) for security information.
-You can view our full security documentation on the [Granted website](https://docs.commonfate.io/granted/security).
+You can view our full security documentation on the [Granted Approvals website](https://docs.commonfate.io/granted-approvals/security-architecture).

 ## Licence